Maan-Khedr-ENSF-300/museum-project-chantae-katherine/README.md

 - Username: guest | No password

 In order to insert from file, the file must be in 'data folder'.
-The attributes must be separated by commas without spaces, and entries are line separated.
+The attributes must be separated by commas without spaces, and entries must be line separated.

 ## Bonus Features:
 - .sql Query file: